FDio/vpp/extras/vcl-ldpreload/README.md

 User can LD_PRELOAD any application that uses POSIX socket API.

-NOTE: The sources have been moved to .../vpp/src/vcl and libvcl_ldpreload.so
+NOTE: The sources have been moved to .../vpp/src/vcl and
-      libvcl-ldpreload.so is built with VPP and can be found in .../vpp/build-root/install-vpp[_debug]-native/vpp/lib
+      libvcl_ldpreload.so is built with VPP and can be found in .../vpp/build-root/install-vpp[_debug]-native/vpp/lib

 ## HowTo